 We were able to extend the algorithmic theory of $\Pi\Sigma$ -fields to new types of difference fields.
-Indefinite nested summation over sequences represented by any difference field is now possible, provided that the difference field satisfies the stated sufficient conditions (σ -computability, Def.
+Indefinite nested summation over sequences represented by any difference field is now possible, provided that the difference field satisfies the stated sufficient conditions ( $\sigma$ -computability, Def.
 2).
 With this approach, we obtained a new summation algorithm for dealing with unspecified sequences.

 Concerning unspecified sequences, summation techniques beyond indefinite summation still have to be investigated.
-Since problem PFLDE allows to model creative telescoping (Petkovšek et al., 1996) in the difference field setting, see (Schneider, 2004b) for the $\Pi\Sigma$ case, we plan to apply our ideas also to definite summation.
-As also higher order difference equations can be solved in free difference fields, our summation framework can possibly be extended to indefinite and definite summation with summands involving ∂ -finite expressions as well (Chyzak, 2000; Schneider, 2004a).
+Since problem PFLDE allows to model creative telescoping (15) in the difference field setting (see (20) for the $\Pi\Sigma$ -case) our ideas apply also to definite summation; for some results in this direction see (12).
+As also higher order difference equations can be solved in free difference fields, our summation framework can possibly be extended to indefinite and definite summation with summands involving $\partial$ -finite expressions as well (5; 24).